SilentCircle/silent-phone-android/support/zrtpcpp/README.md

 ### License and further information
+I changed the license of the ZRTP core source files from GPL to LGPL.
+Other sources files may have own license.
+Please refer to the copyright notices of the files.

-Please note, most this library is licensed under the GNU GPL, version 3 or later.
+Thus most of this library is licensed under the GNU LGPL, version 3 or later.

 For further information refer to the [ZRTP FAQ][zrtpfaq] and the [GNU ZRTP howto][zrtphow].
 Both are part of the GNU Telephony wiki and are located in its documentation category.

-Source code in the directory `clients/tivi` and below is not licensed under the GNU GPL and is for reference and review only.
+Source code in the directory `clients/tivi` and below is not licensed under the GNU LGPL and is for reference and review only.
 Refer to the copyright statments of the source code in these directories, in particular the sqlite3 sources which have their own license.